Top Financial Aid Questions to Ask

 7. What is the actual cost of attendance?

-Although the cost of attendance is published on a school’s website, check that it factors in all the expenses like housing and food.
+Although the cost of attendance is likely posted on your school’s website, check that the listed cost factors in non-academic expenses like housing and food.
 It also helps to ask if the cost is updated and an accurate depiction of what students pay.
-Budgeting with an unrealistic cost of attendance could have you worried about money by the end of the semester.
+Budgeting with an unrealistic cost of attendance could mean miscalculating the true amount of aid you need.

 8. How do private scholarships affect financial aid?